kmr1024/Transcription-Whisper-GUI/README.md

 _(Note: This folder may be hidden.
 Enable "Show Hidden Files" in Windows Explorer to access it.)_

 ### **Step 3: Run the Application**
-Execute the GUI application by running:
+Execute the GUI application by running(in the folder you have downloaded the .py file):
 ```sh
 python whisper_app.py
 ```